Gyarbij/ftld/README.md

     git clone https://github/Gyarbij/ftld.git
     cd ftld
     ```

-2. Install the required dependencies if you haven't already:
+2. Virtual Environment: Consider using a virtual environment to isolate the dependencies for the project.
+This can help avoid conflicts between different versions of libraries.
+You can create a virtual environment using:

     ```
+    python3 -m venv ftld
+    source ftld/bin/activate
+    ```

+3. Install the required dependencies if you haven't already:
+   ```
    pip install aiodns aiohttp
    ```
-3. Run the script with various options:
+4. Run the script with various options:

    - Basic usage (checks all TLDs):
      ```